 N/A. This is the only activity that can increase the telecommunication coverage for the area.

 (c) Design or layout alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts, or detailed motivation if no reasonable or feasible alternatives exist:

-Alternative mast designs have been considered:
+The following alternative mast designs has been considered:

 Tree Mast - (Preferred design)